 By the end of the course, you’ll be confident in performing intermediate rigging tasks, managing complex lifting operations, and maintaining full compliance with workplace safety standards.

 After successfully completing this course, you can apply for your High Risk Work Licence (HRWL).
+You have 60 days from course completion to submit your application.
 HRWLs are valid for five years and can be applied for or renewed online via the WorkSafe QLD or WorkSafe WA websites.
 If your licence expires, you are no longer recognised as a licensed operator until it is renewed.
 WorkSafe provides a 12-month grace period for renewal; if this period passes, you will need to resit both the written and practical assessments.

-You have 60 days from course completion to submit your application.
-If you prefer, we can apply for the licence on your behalf for an additional fee of $100.
+If you are one of our corporate clients, we can apply for the licence on your behalf for an additional fee of $160 (which includes the WorkSafe fee).

 This course is designed for those who already have basic rigging experience or a Licence to Perform Rigging (Basic) and want to develop the skills to perform more complex rigging operations safely and efficiently.
 It’s ideal for: